 In September 2018, Germany, France, and Britain, joined by Russia and China, as well as Iran, endorsed the creation of a "special purpose vehicle" (SPV) that would facilitate trade with Iran by avoiding dollar-denominated transactions or other exposure to the U.S. market.
 In a January 31, 2019, joint statement, France, Britain, and Germany announced the registration of the SPV, named the "Instrument for Supporting Trade Exchanges" (INSTEX).
-It is based in France, with German governance, and financial support from the three governments.
-Its initial focus has been on transactions in goods not subject to sanctions, including medicines, medical devices, and food, but it might eventually expand to oil and other products.67 U.S. officials have insisted that INSTEX remain contained to humanitarian transactions.68 In April 2019, Iran set up the required counterparty-the "Special Trade and Finance Instrument" (STFI).
-Six additional countries in Europe joined the INSTEX system in December 2019 and the mechanism subsequently sought to speed up processing of medical transactions to help Iran deal with the COVID-19 pandemic.
-On March 31, 2020, INSTEX completed its first transaction - for about \$540,000 worth of medical equipment.69
+Its stated focus has been on transactions in goods not subject to sanctions, including medicines, medical devices, and food, but it might eventually expand to oil and other products.
+In April 2019, Iran set up the required counterparty-the "Special Trade and Finance Instrument" (STFI).
+Six additional countries in Europe joined the INSTEX system in December 2019 and the mechanism subsequently sought to speed up processing of medical transactions to help Iran deal with the COVID-19 pandemic in 2020.
+On March 31, 2020, INSTEX completed its first transaction-for about \$540,000 worth of medical equipment.

-As a major incentive discussed publicly at the August 2019 G-7 summit in Biarritz, France, French President Emmanuel Macron proposed to provide a \$15 billion credit line for Iran to purchase goods through INSTEX, with the credit line to be secured by future Iranian oil deliveries-in exchange for Iran's returning to full compliance with the JCPOA.
-The proposal apparently is subject to U.S. concurrence in the form of waivers of sanctions on transactions with Iran's energy sector.
-Although President Trump appeared open to the plan at the G-7 summit, U.S. officials later signaled opposition to the credit line proposal and it has not advanced.70
+At the August 2019 G-7 summit in Biarritz, France, French President Emmanuel Macron proposed to provide a \$15 billion credit line for Iran to purchase goods through INSTEX, with the credit line to be secured by future Iranian oil deliveries.
+U.S. officials later signaled opposition to the credit line proposal and it has not advanced.